Mo3he/Event-Engine-ACAP/README.md

 Want to know why you need this ACAP, take a look at [Use Cases](../../blob/main/use-cases/USE_CASES.md)

-Download the latest `.eap` from [Releases](../../releases) and install via the camera's web interface
+To get started right away, download the latest `.eap` from [Releases](../../releases) and install via the camera's web interface.

 ---